soanvig/mm-jsr/README.md

     minMax: true, // Boolean if minimum and maximum labels should be displayed (applies CSS display: none;)
     formatter: null,
   },
+  limit: {
+      show: false // Determines, if the limit should be visible on bar or not.
+  },
   grid: {
     color: 'rgba(0, 0, 0, 0.3)', // Color of bars and text of grid.
 Can by any CSS color.
     height: 10, // Height of bars of grid.